rahulinux/nagios_script/README.md

 nagios_script
 =============

+NagiOS Script
-NagiOS Script to add bunch of servers in nagios
+  -- To add bunch of servers in nagios
+  -- Install NagiOs Core using compile method in CentOS and Ubuntu -- Install NRPE ( Nagios Client ) in CentOS and Ubuntu